DeSoDev/EmbeDeSo/README.md

 It should show the `EmbeDeso` worker.

-It should also have been deployed on the workers.dev route - but this wont actually do anything.
+It should also have been deployed on the workers.dev route - but this wont actually do anything besides helping you debug issues.

 The reason for this is that the script needs to fetch the html from the node origin.

-So if you acccess the worker.dev route that has been setup you will see a "workers.dev editor not supported" message.
+The script therefore includes a check to define a custom hostname to replace the worker domain with, and it will just output JSON from the workers.dev domain.

 **Is your frontend domain is different then your api domain?**